 @ High Park, Toronto

-Immerse yourself in the sounds and sights of arts and culture at TAIWANfest as we return to Harbourfront Centre, Toronto with the theme: Reminiscing the Dutch?
-Self-Portraits of Formosa.
+Immerse yourself in the sounds and sights of arts and culture at TAIWANfest with the theme: Dialogue with Portugal.

 The largest Tamil Street Festival outside of the Indian subcontinent, the festival showcases and celebrates the rich Tamil cultural heritage, arts, music, and cuisine to Canada’s diverse communities.